 Required Disclosures (by Landlords)

-Nonrefundable Fees: If any portion of the deposit is not refundable, rental agreement must include this information and tenant must be told before paying a deposit.
+Nonrefundable Fees: If any portion of the security deposit is not refundable, the rental agreement must include this information and the tenant must be told before paying a deposit.
 (Wyoming Stat. § 1-21-1207)

 Security Deposit Limit